pyos/dg/README.md

 (f a).b
 ```

-To call a function without arguments, prefix its name with a colon or
+Prefix the name of a function with a colon to call it without any arguments.
-a dollar sign.
 Don't forget to place parentheses accordingly.

 ```coffeescript
 :f  # f()